 + Memorable characters.

-Since I listen often to the soundtrack of this game and I look forward for more news on the Zero Escape series, I think it’s well deserved that this game gets the highest score.
+Since I listen typically to the soundtrack of this game and I look forward to more news on the Zero Escape series, I think it’s well deserved that this game gets the highest score.
 Since all the flaws are crushed by the positives elements of this game!
 You owe it to yourself to pick up a copy of this game and give it a try.
-Any good gameshop now-a-days has warranty on their products so if you don’t like it, you can give it back.
+Any good game shop now-a-days has warranty on their products so if you don’t like it, you can give it back.

 The story, the music, the setting, the puzzles and the design.
 These things just all fit together to make an excellent visual novel experience worth every penny.

 I can understand that people find the game repetitive in some areas or that the game is too full of talking, but I honestly think that the game is one of the best games ever made on the Nintendo DS.